martinsumner/leveled/docs/GENERAL_TICTACAAE_FOR_RIAK.md

 - Folding over all objects to recalculate an AAE tree for each IndexN;

 - Fetching of a specific object by IndexN, SegmentID, Bucket and Key to recalculate a specific hash in the AAE tree when the update to the AAEController has a PreviousClock of `unidentified`.

-When a KeyStore needs to be rebuilt, a new KeyStore is started, but the old KeyStore should continue to receive updates, and be used to fulfil requests for Keys and Clocks and to read `unidentified` Clocks.
-Only once the new store is complete, should the old store be destroyed.

 A manifest file should be kept to indicate which is the current active store to be used on a restart.